 You might think face-to-face networking is obsolete.
 After all, who talks when they can text, email, or message?
-But in-person conversation is surprisingly important, especially when it comes to getting a job or making business connections.
-According to the Virgin Group, 85% of jobs are filled through traditional, face-to-face networking, and 72% of people say their impressions of someone are impacted by a person’s appearance and handshake.
+However, in-person conversation is surprisingly important, especially when it comes to getting a job or making business connections.

-Picture this: You are at a party and notice a senior executive in sales at your dream company.
+Picture this: You’re at a party and notice a senior executive in sales at your dream company.
 In fact, you’ve recently applied for a position in the sales department there.
 You really want to introduce yourself because this could be the “in” you need.
-But how will you break the ice?
+How will you break the ice though?
 After all, first impressions count.
 “Excuse me.
 I’m so sorry to bother you, but I’d like to introduce myself.”

 3. Listen Before Jumping In